phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 Click on each platform's link to download each package.
-Otherwise, while testing your app, the QR code image on the right of the panel offers a quick way to install it onto the device.
+Otherwise, while testing your app, the QR code image on the right of the panel offers an easy way to install it onto the device.
 Using a QR-reading app on iOS, Android, or BlackBerry devices, scan the image directly from your computer screen.
-The app loads wirelessly and prompts you to install it, and then becomes available on the home screen:
+The app loads wirelessly and prompts you to install it.
+It then becomes available on the home screen:

 ![](img/guide/phonegap-build/pgbuild_onAndroid.png)

-Note that you may have to change device settings to allow you to install apps in this manner, outside of an app-store interface.
+Note that you may have to change device settings to allow you to install apps in this manner, outside of the customary app-store interface.

 ## Building from a Repository